The NFL's top training camp position battles: 32 to watch

 Left guard

-Kansas City's only available starting position has been a battle at training camp between Cam Erving and Parker Ehinger.
+Kansas City's only available starting position has been a battle between Cam Erving and Parker Ehinger.
 Erving is a former first-round draft pick of the Browns and might be just starting to realize his potential.
 Ehinger was a starter as a rookie in 2016 before a knee injury knocked him from the lineup.
 The Chiefs will likely continue to provide each player a long look and might not make a final decision until shortly before the regular season begins. -- Adam Teicher

 Los Angeles Chargers